 The Global Mental Health Program believes in the power of the arts to illuminate the lived experience of mental illness, to validate the challenges of caring for and loving those who do, and to break through the shame and stigma that too often prevent those suffering from speaking out and getting the help they deserve.
 We are proud to maintain close working relationships with many creative professionals who use their artistry to advance these aims.

-Meet our current Artist in Residence, Dr. Yasmine Van Wilt, PhD, who will bring an array of programmatic initiatives to GMHP in the months ahead:
+Meet our current Artists in Residence, who will bring an array of programmatic initiatives to GMHP in the months ahead:

 Yasmine Van Wilt, PhD